joe-singh/joe-singh.github.io/shahnameh/panjom.md

 <br>
 <br>
 <em>
-You the eldest let Salm be your name.
+You the eldest let Salm be your name.<br>
-Something something
+Something something <br>
-That you leapt to safety from the jaws of the crocodile In escaping him you did not pause
+That you leapt to safety from the jaws of the crocodile <br>
+In escaping him you did not pause <br>
 <br>
 <br>
-The middle one who from the beginning showed an arrow Whose bravery grew from my fire
+The middle one who from the beginning showed an arrow <br>
+Whose bravery grew from my fire <br>
-We shall call him Tur the brave lion
+We shall call him Tur the brave lion <br>
-Something something
+Something something<br>
 <br>
 <br>
-The smallest one of those men with jewel and battle Who is both with acceleration and with pause
+The smallest one of those men with jewel and battle<br>
+Who is both with acceleration and with pause<br>
-From his territory he chose the fire of the middle one Thus he built from the path of the observant
+From his territory he chose the fire of the middle one<br>
+Thus he built from the path of the observant<br>
-Brave and young and vigilant was he
+Brave and young and vigilant was he<br>
-Something something
+Something something<br>
-Now Iraj Andarkhor is his name
+Now Iraj Andarkhor is his name<br>
 His conclusion was the greatest
 </em>
 <br>